Skip to content

 /gsd forensics

 /gsd forensics is the deep investigation tool for when auto-mode fails in ways that aren’t obvious from the surface.
 It programmatically scans activity logs, the metrics ledger, crash locks, and doctor diagnostics to build a structured forensic report.
-It then detects anomalies — stuck loops, cost spikes, timeouts, missing artifacts, error traces — and hands the whole package to the LLM for interactive investigation.
+It then detects anomalies — stuck loops, cost spikes, timeouts, missing artifacts, crashes, and error traces — and hands the whole package to the LLM for interactive investigation.

 Forensics cannot run while auto-mode is active — it needs to inspect the state without interference.